cdeil/prefect-tutorial/README.md

 ## Prefect Orion

-Prefect Orion is the name for the new Prefect 2.0 that is in tech preview now, with planned release in early 2022.
+Prefect Orion (see [Why "Orion"?](https://orion-docs.prefect.io/faq/#why-orion)) is the name for the new Prefect 2.0 that is in tech preview now, with planned release in early 2022.

 If you'd like to learn more, read the [intro blog post](https://www.prefect.io/blog/announcing-prefect-orion/) and check out the [website](https://www.prefect.io/orion/) and [docs](https://orion-docs.prefect.io/).